 1. Real-Time or Low-Latency Requirements

-- SDK-level control
+- SDK-level device control

 2. Deeply Customized App UI

-Tuya Cloud API does not handle UI.
+Tuya Cloud API focuses on device control and data—it does not handle user experience.

-- A brand-first app
+- A branded, differentiated app

 - Custom device panels

-- Multi-step workflows
+- Multi-step automation workflows

 3. Device-Level Customization

-- New DP codes
+- Custom DP definitions

-- Custom firmware logic
+- Firmware-level logic

 - Edge computing